-“Help, my dog keeps on sniffing everything on walks and I don’t know how to stop him.”
+“Help, my dog keeps sniffing on walks and I don’t know how to stop him.”
 If this sounds quite familiar, rest assured you are not alone.
-Countless dogs love sniffing while walking and with that powerful sniffer, who can blame them?
-Sniffing is totally normal behavior in dogs, not sniffing is actually what is abnormal.
+Countless dogs love sniffing while walking and with that powerful sniffer, who can’t blame them?
+Sniffing is totally normal behavior in dogs, not sniffing is actually what is abnormal!
 Of course though, walking a dog who pulls to sniff every single bush, every single fire hydrant and every single lamppost can get old over time and quite frustrating.
-Since stopping your dog from sniffing altogether is unrealistic and you don’t want to end up with your arm coming out of its socket, the best way to deal with this problem is to find a compromise.
+Since stopping your dog from sniffing altogether is unrealistic and you don’t want to end up with your arm coming out of its socket, the best way to deal with your “dog keeps sniffing on walks” problem is to find a compromise.

 Sniffing is Rewarding

 If your dog keeps sniffing on walks, before approaching the problem, it’s important to realize how rewarding it is for a dog to sniff in the first place.

 When us humans go out on a walk, we mostly pay attention to the world around us by looking around.
 We may notice our neighbor’s new flowers, a home being remodeled or a person working on a car.